armandosunny/EcoNicheS/README.md

 ### 5.1 Method 1: Running from the R Console
 1. Go to the [EcoNicheS GitHub Repository](https://github.com/armandosunny/EcoNicheS).
-2. Download the `EcoNicheS.R` file.
+2. Download the `EcoNicheSV1.5.R` file.
 3. Open the file in any text editor (e.g., Notepad).
 4. Copy all the code.
 5. Paste it into the **R console** and press **Enter** to run the script.